Alexan9er/Empty-starting-template/README.md

-# Todo List
+# Starting template

-This project was created specifically to learn how to work better with the [react](https://en.reactjs.org/).
+This is the starting template for creating the application react where everything is configured.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).